gdepeute/dae.notes/cust.deloitte.md

 - Will be several people on the call today
   - Might be several different opportunities at Deloitte
 - Will need to do a demo, and discuss API capabilities and what is possible
+- Johnny suggests the Army has an extensive data base as to where all their assets are, wondering if asset protection might be a use case
+- They are working with PDC on 2 other use cases
+- We will be talking to folks focused on supply chain